bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 page, like the logo, and note its corresponding HTML highlighted in the developer tools.

-Think of all the time it will save you when you\'re trying to locate the code of a troublesome element.
+Think of all the time it will save you when you&apos;re trying to locate the code of a troublesome element.

 Also, when you have the element on the web page highlighted, you can